What makes a good manager (the ultimate guide of dos and don’ts)

 No employee likes to be micromanaged and a good manager must bear this in mind.

 Employees want a certain degree of freedom.
 However, their intrusive observations, manipulation, and exhaustive communication make employees doubt their capabilities and send a clear signal that they are not backed by their managers.
-Ultimately, making them feel defeated, paranoid, and unappreciated in the long run.
+Ultimately, making them feel defeated, and unappreciated in the long run.

 No employee can develop his/her skills until managers show complete faith in them.